nsrandom/ai8n/ui/streamlit/README.md

 2. **View the Graph**: The main area shows an interactive graph of the workflow
 3. **Explore Nodes**: Click on the sidebar to see detailed information about each node
 4. **Understand Connections**: View how nodes are connected in the workflow
+5. **Execute Workflows**: Use the "Execute Workflow" section in the sidebar to run workflows with custom input
+6. **Quick Execute**: Click "🚀 Execute Now" for quick execution with default input data
-5. **View Executions**: Select an execution from the "Execution History" section in the sidebar
+7. **View Executions**: Select an execution from the "Execution History" section in the sidebar
-6. **Analyze Execution Flow**: See how data flows through nodes during execution with color-coded status
+8. **Analyze Execution Flow**: See how data flows through nodes during execution with color-coded status
-7. **Inspect Node Data**: View input and output values for each node in the execution
+9. **Inspect Node Data**: View input and output values for each node in the execution

 ## Graph Visualization